benbrenson/isar/doc/user_manual.md

  - `DTBS` - The primary device tree file.
 Isar will install this device tree to the location specified with ${DTB_INSTALL_DIR}.
  - `DTBOS` - Device tree overlay files.
 The kernel has to be capable of compiling device tree overlays, when adding device tree overlays to this variable.
  - `BOOT_IMG` - The name of the uboot image.
 Isar will also build a complete debian package for uboot.
+ - `IMAGE_BOOT_FILES` - When setting this variable, only the specified files will be copied into the boot partition.
+When not set, the whole content of the /boot folder will be copied.
+The semicolon separates files and has following meaning: **source;destination**.
  - `UIMAGE_LOADADDR` - The uImage loadaddress.
 Only required if ${KIMAGE_TYPE} is uImage.
  - `TARGET_ARCH` - The target architecture required by different buildsystems (e.g. Kconfig).
 Please do not set a debian specific architecture type here.
  - `BOOT_DEVICE` - Name of the boot device (e.g. mmc).
 This version of Isar only supports mmc devices, yet.